Local convergence of large random triangulations coupled with an Ising model: Introduction

 \section{Introduction}

 In 2003, in order to define a model of \emph{generic} planar geometry, Angel and Schramm studied the limit of uniform triangulations on the sphere, \cite{AngelSchramm}.
-They proved that this model of random maps converges for the Benjamini-Schramm topology (see \cite{BS}), or local topology, towards the now famous Uniform Infinite Planar Triangulation (or UIPT), a probability distribution on infinite triangulations.
+They proved that this model of random maps converges for the Benjamini-Schramm topology defined in \cite{BS}, and also called the \emph{local topology}.
+The limiting object is a probability distribution on infinite triangulations, now known as the UIPT, for Uniform Infinite Planar Triangulation.
 Soon after, Angel~\cite{AngelPerco} studied some properties of the UIPT.
-He established that the volume of the balls the UIPT of radius $R$ scales as $R^4$ and that the site-percolation threshold is 1/2.
+He established that the volume of the balls of the UIPT of radius $R$ scales as $R^4$ and that the site-percolation threshold is 1/2.

 Similar results (but with quite different proofs) were then obtained for quadrangulations by Chassaing and Durhuus \cite{ChassaingDurhuus} and Krikun~\cite{KrikunQuad}.
 Since then, the local limit of random maps has become an active area of research.
-The UIPT is now a well-understood object: the simple random walk on the UIPT is known to be recurrent~\cite{GGN}, precise estimates about the volume and the perimeter of the balls of radius $r$ are available~\cite{CLGpeel}, geodesic rays share infinitely many cutpoints \cite{CuMe} and percolation is fairly well understood \cite{AngelPerco,AngelUIHPT,BeCuMie,BeHoSun,CuKo,GMSS}.
+The UIPT is now a well-understood object: the simple random walk on the UIPT is known to be recurrent~\cite{GGN}, precise estimates about the volume and the perimeter of the balls of radius $r$ are available~\cite{CLGpeel}, geodesic rays are known to share infinitely many cutpoints \cite{CuMe} and percolation is fairly well understood \cite{AngelPerco,AngelUIHPT,BeCuMie,BeHoSun,CuKo,GMSS}.
 We refer to the recent survey by Le Gall~\cite{LGsurvey} or the lecture notes by Miermont \cite{MieSF} for nice entry points to this field, and to~\cite{autopromo} for a survey of the earlier combinatorial literature on random maps.

 The results cited above deal with models of maps that fall in the same ``universality class'', identified in the physics literature as the class of ``pure 2d quantum gravity'': the generating series all admit the same critical exponent and the volume of the balls of the local limits of several of those models of random maps are known to grow as $R^4$.
-To capture this universal behavior, a good framework is to consider scaling limits of random maps (of finite or infinite size) in the Gromov Hausdorff topology.
+To capture this universal behaviour, a good framework is to consider scaling limits of random maps (of finite or infinite size) in the Gromov Hausdorff topology.
 Indeed, for a wide variety of models the scaling limit exists and is either the Brownian map \cite{Ab,AA,BJM,LGbm,MaMo,Miebm} or the Brownian plane \cite{BMR,CLGbp}.